 Number of the day templates and completed examples can be found at the bottom of this page.

-Daily Math: (starting soon) Daily Math booklets are able to touch on all strands of math each week so that even if we don't get the chance to complete a whole unit on a certain topic, we've at least had a taste of it each week.
+Daily Math: ("cheat sheets" can be found below) Daily Math booklets are able to touch on all strands of math each week so that even if we don't get the chance to complete a whole unit on a certain topic, we've at least had a taste of it each week.
 Please have your child try their best to complete their Daily Math for each day, and use the "cheat sheets" provided for each day as needed.
 If you misplace the cheat sheets you can find them at the bottom of this page.
 You can find copies of the current week's Daily Math pages for each grade on the weekly page.

 Monday - Patterning & Algebra Tuesday - Number Sense Wednesday - Geometry & Spatial Sense Thursday - Measurement Friday - Data Management & Brain Stretch